-The poem begins with the speaker stating that she is looking around her, in present day, and seeing the trees moving like the hands of a poker player.
+The poem begins with the speaker stating that she is looking around her in the present-day and seeing the trees moving like a poker player’s hands.
 The world is in action.
-The leaves are falling from the trees and being swept up by the wind, a reference to the endless progression of time and how everyone gets caught up in it.
+The leaves are falling from the trees and being swept up by the wind, which references the endless progression of time and how everyone gets caught up in it.

 The speaker has suffered a loss, that of an old teacher.
 She spends the next section of the poem recalling the meaningful moments of her education in which this person imbued her with a true love of Yeats and Keats.
-These poets opened up her experience of the world as well as providing her with the drive to take on a teaching career.
+These poets opened up her experience of the world and provided her with the drive to take on a teaching career.

-She suddenly saw the true worth and beauty in teaching, all due to this one instructor who has now passed away.
+She suddenly saw the true worth and beauty in teaching due to this one instructor who has now passed away.

 Analysis of Death of a Teacher

-In the first section of this poem the speaker begins by describing her present day surroundings.
-The bulk of this poem is told through a memory of an important moment in the speaker’s past, but first, she must set the scene and provide the justification for delving into her own history.
+In the first section of this poem, the speaker begins by describing her present-day surroundings.
+The bulk of this poem is told through a memory of an important moment in the speaker’s past, but first, she must set the scene and justify delving into her own history.

 The first line describes how the speaker understands her surroundings.
 She sees the “big trees” and observes how their leaves “fold” and “turn” in the wind.
 They fly from the branches and “drift down to the lawn.”
 All of these actions are seen to be reminiscent of the actions of a “poker game.”
-The motions of the wind cause the branches and leaves of the trees to act like the hands of a dealer, and mimic the movements of the cards.
+The wind motions cause the branches and leaves of the trees to act as the hands of a dealer and mimic the movements of the cards.

-While the text of the poem does not yet provide enough context to understand who this person is, if a reader refers to the title they will immediately understand the loss that has been suffered.
+While the poem’s text does not yet provide enough context to understand who this person is, if a reader refers to the title, they will immediately understand the loss that has been suffered.
 A teacher, who was of some importance to the speaker, has passed away.

 The poem continues with the memory through which the majority of the eulogy is told.
 The poet has decided to ease the reader into this memory by having her speaker hear a sound, the “last bell” of a school day, and allowing that to cast her back into her own past.
-She has been meditating on the death of her teacher and when she hears the bell ring out she is brought back to an integral moment in her education.
-She closes her eyes, and remembers.
+She has been meditating on her teacher’s death, and when she hears the bell ring out, she is brought back to an integral moment in her education.
+She closes her eyes and remembers.

-The memory to which she returns is “three decades back,” when she was still a student.
-She was only “thirteen” at the time and tells of the events surrounding this moment from that perspective.
-It is interesting in this piece to hear this memory retold from the aged speaker, but through the lens of a thirteen year old girl.
+The memory she returns is “three decades back,” when she was still a student.
+She was only “thirteen” and told of the events surrounding this moment from that perspective.
+It is interesting in this piece to hear this memory retold from the aged speaker but through the lens of a thirteen-year-old girl.

 The memory beings with the speaker seeing her teacher, the one who has passed away, sitting on her desk, “swinging [her] legs.”
-She is recalling these images and directing them at the teacher.
-She uses the second person pronoun, “you,” to speak towards the instructor.
+She is recalling these images and directing them to the teacher.
+She uses the second-person pronoun, “you,” to speak towards the instructor.

-In this moment the teacher is reading aloud “a poem by Yeats.”
-The classroom is filled with other girls and all of them are “bored,” all except for the speaker, that is.
+At this moment, the teacher is reading aloud “a poem by Yeats.”
+The classroom is filled with other girls, and all of them are “bored,” all except for the speaker, that is.

 The speaker is deeply moved by the verses she hears.
 It is like her “heart stumbled and blushed.”
 She was instantly drawn to the poet’s work and felt as if she was “fall[ing] in love” with the words themselves.
-This moment takes her out of her body, and away from the mundane world she is living in.
+This moment takes her out of her body and away from the mundane world she is living in.
 Yeats’ poetry makes her re-see, and reanalyze, all the everyday objects around her.
 These include the wood of her desk.
-It appears to her now as the tree from which is came.
+It appears to her now as the tree from which is to come.
 She can feel the “scratch[es]” and know where it came from.

 By the time this experience starts to come to its conclusion, she has been completely grounded.
 She is fully living the here and now: the “present.”
 She again addresses these words to the teacher, explaining that this is the moment that she, “Miss,” created for her.

-The final four lines of this poem bring to conclusion the experiences of the speaker’s youth.
+The final four lines of this poem bring to a conclusion the experiences of the speaker’s youth.
 From these moments that she learned to love poetry, she also came to love teaching.
 She speaks of “Teaching” as being “endless love.”
-It involves learning “poems by heart” which act like “spells.”
-The lessons that one learns, and then teaches, are things which stick with one for life.
+It involves learning “poems by heart,” which act like “spells.”
+The lessons that one learns and then teaches are things that stick with one for life.

-In the last two lines she returns to the moments of appreciation for the natural environment and how in her present life, the love that her teacher imbued her with, burns like “gold light.”
-It emanates from the pages of a book, and speaks to her of its preciousness.
-Books became to the speaker something to be cherished and longed for.
-They call to her, their pages are “waiting to be turned.”
+In the last two lines, she returns to the moments of appreciation for the natural environment and how, in her present life, the love that her teacher imbued her with burns like “gold light.”
+It emanates from the pages of a book and speaks to her of its preciousness.
+Books became the speaker, something to be cherished and longed for.
+They call to her.
+Their pages are “waiting to be turned.”